Ebazhanov/linkedin-skill-assessments-quizzes/adobe-acrobat/adobe-acrobat-quiz.md

 [Reference](https://helpx.adobe.com/acrobat/using/create-verify-pdf-accessibility.html)

 #### Q23.
-In a fillable form, you would like the user to be able to enter their own text in a multi-choice form field, if none of the existing choices in the form field are suitable.
+In a fillable form, you would like the user to be able to enter their text in a multi-choice form field if none of the existing choices in the form field are suitable.
 Which type of form field would provide this option?

 - [ ] a list box field
 - [x] a multi-line text field